 Polycystic ovarian syndrome (PCOS) is the most common endocrine pathology in the reproductive age female around the world.
 Stein and Leventhal initially described it in 1935.
 The prevalence ranges around 5% to 15% depending on the diagnostic criteria applied.
 It is widely accepted among specialty society guidelines that the diagnosis of PCOS must be based on the presence of at least two of the following three criteria: chronic anovulation, hyperandrogenism (clinical or biological), and polycystic ovaries.
 It is a diagnosis of exclusion and disorders that mimic clinical features of PCOS must be excluded.
 These include thyroid disease, hyperprolactinemia, and non-classical congenital adrenal hyperplasia.
 Selected patients may need more extensive workup if clinical features suggest other causes.

 Despite its high prevalence, PCOS is underdiagnosed and frequently takes more than one visit or different physicians to get identified, and these usually occur in more than a one-year timeframe.
 It is a very frustrating process for the patient.
-Delay in diagnosis can lead to progression of comorbidities making more difficult to implement lifestyle intervention, which is critical for improvement of features of PCOS and quality of life.
+Delay in diagnosis can lead to the progression of comorbidities making more difficult to implement lifestyle intervention, which is critical for the improvement of features of PCOS and quality of life.

 Multiple morbidities are associated with PCOS including infertility, metabolic syndrome, obesity, impaired glucose tolerance, type 2 diabetes mellitus (DM-2), cardiovascular risk, depression, obstructive sleep apnea (OSA), endometrial cancer, and nonalcoholic fatty liver disease/ nonalcoholic steatohepatitis (NAFLD/NASH).
 There are different screening recommendations for each of these pathologies, but the clinician must have a low threshold for workup if any manifestation is shown in PCOS patients.